MicrosoftDocs/appcenter-docs/docs/sdk/troubleshooting/macos.md

    >
    > Select your project in the project navigator, select the **Capabilities** tab and if your app is using the sandbox, add the capabilities for incoming and outgoing connections.

-5. At times, logs might take few minutes to surface in the portal.
+5. Sometimes, logs might take a few minutes to surface in the portal.
 Please wait for some time if that’s the case.
-6. To check if App Center backend received your data, go to the Log flow section in Analytics service.
+6. To check if App Center backend has received your data, go to the **Log flow** section in **Analytics** service.
 Your events should appear once it has been sent.

 ## Crashes don't show up in the portal.

 1. Make sure you have integrated the SDK modules correctly.
-2. Make sure correct App Secret is included along with the `start:withServices:` method call.
-You can copy the exact `start:withServices:` code by opening the app in the portal and navigating to Getting Started page.
+2. Make sure the correct app secret is included along with the `start:withServices:` method call.
+You can copy the exact `start:withServices:` code by opening the app in the portal and navigating to **Getting Started** page.
-3. You need to restart the app after a crash and App Center Crashes will forward the crash log only after it is restarted.
-Also, the SDK will not forward any crash log if you are attached to the debugger.
+3. You need to restart the app after a crash. **App Center Crashes** will forward the crash log only after the app is restarted.
+Also, the SDK will not forward any crash logs if you are attached to the debugger.
 Make sure the debugger is not attached when you crash the app.
-4. If you want to see the logs that get sent to the backend, change the log level to **Verbose** in your application and the SDK will print logs in the console.
-Call the API below before you start the SDK.
+4. If you want to see the logs that are sent to the backend, change the log level to **Verbose** in your application and the SDK will print the logs in the **Console**.
+Insert the following call before the SDK start:

     ```objc
     [MSAppCenter setLogLevel:MSLogLevelVerbose]